If you're tired of the same old hot coffee all the time, cold brew is the solution.

 How long to steep cold brew in a French press?

-I’ve been making cold brew coffee for a long time now, and I’ve tested many steeping times in the past.
+I've been making cold brew coffee for a long time now, and I've experimented with various steeping times in the past.

 Shorter than 12 hours will result in a cold brew coffee that doesn't taste as good as it could be.
 Those extra few hours make a big difference in taste.